pforret/blog.splashing/_topic/country/canada.md

 ---
 # Canada

 Canada is a country in North America.
-Its ten provinces and three territories extend from the Atlantic Ocean to the Pacific Ocean and northward into the Arctic Ocean, covering 9.98 million square kilometres, making it the world's second-largest country by total area.
-Its southern and western border with the United States, stretching 8,891 kilometres, is the world's longest bi-national land border.
+Its ten provinces and three territories extend from the Atlantic Ocean to the Pacific Ocean and  northward into the Arctic Ocean, covering over 9.98 million square kilometres, making it the  world's second-largest country by total area.
+Its southern and western border with the United States, stretching 8,891 kilometres, is the world's  longest binational land border.
 Canada's capital is Ottawa, and its three largest metropolitan areas are Toronto, Montreal, and  Vancouver.

 ## Unsplash photos